KristiyanGeorgiev1996/HTMLandCSSynergy/02.HTML-&-CSS-Mini-Course/01.Introduction-To-HTML/README.md

 # Introduction to HTML

-The **Introduction to HTML** lection introduces learners to the foundational building blocks of the web.
+The **Introduction to HTML** lecture introduces learners to the foundational building blocks of the web.
 It emphasizes semantic HTML structure and basic page formatting using essential tags.
-The lection consists of five practical tasks, each designed to build confidence and understanding of real-world HTML usage.
+The lecture consists of five practical tasks, each designed to build confidence and understanding of real-world HTML usage.
 Minimal CSS is included to reinforce the basics of styling and layout.

-This lection is perfect for beginner front-end developers or QA professionals who want to understand how web interfaces are structured.
+This lecture is perfect for beginner front-end developers or QA professionals who want to understand how web interfaces are structured.

 ---